|

 Notice the amount of detail present in the rendering of

 the batons, a feature the reproductions routinely fail to accomplish.
-As these tabs age they all exhibit
+As these tabs age they all exhibit differing

-threads to retain placement and shape.
+retain placement and shape.
+This

-This tab, overall, is one of the finest examples you’ll see. (private collection) |
+tab, overall, is one of the finest examples you’ll see. (private collection) |

 |